cherniavskii-mikhail/ToolLoadingProblem/README.md

 1) The first line contains a single integer N - the number of jobs.
 2) The second line contains a single integer M - the number of tools.
 3) The third line contains a single integer C - the capacity of the magazine.
-4) After the third line there is a 0-1 matrix of size M x N, where element in pisition (i,j) equals 1 if tool i is needed for job j, and 0 otherwise.
+4) After the third line there is a 0-1 matrix of size M x N, where element in pisition (i, j) equals 1, if tool i is needed for job j and 0, otherwise.

 Other well known benchmark instances (Catanzaro, Crama, Yanasse, Mecler) for the SSP and TLP are available at https://github.com/jordanamecler/HGS-SSP/tree/master.